Basharabum/readmetest/README.md

 ![PrestaShop's order page](doc/images/image21.png)

-You can see Urb-it delivery information in “URB-IT TIME AND ADDRESS” tab.
+You can see Urb-it delivery information in **URB-IT TIME AND ADDRESS** tab.

 ![Urb-it infomtation on the order page](doc/images/image20.png)